emaphp/eMapper/README.md

 **Obtain a column value as a DateTime instance**

 <br/>
-The *DateTime* type allow us to obtain instances of the *DateTime* class.
+The *DateTime* type can be used to obtain a *DateTime* instance from a row.
 This example returns a date using *dt* as a type identifier, which is in fact a *DateTime* alias.

 ```php
 //get sale date